rivergold/rivergold.github.io/_pages/About-me.md

 <p align="justify">
 I'm Kevin Ho, a researcher of machine learning and data mining.
 Most of my work is about huamn activity recognition and relevant ML algorithm.
 Now, I am studying at University of Electronic Science and Technology of China, Chendu, China.
 <br><br>
 Windfall is a blog to record my learng curve of computer vision and machine learning.
-Why it's called _Windfall_?
+Why it's called <i>Windfall</i>?
 It means that keep doing and one day you will get what you want, just like the squashy fruits fallen off trees.
 <!-- I am also a fan of kaggle data mining competition and have finished the Titanic and digit recognition competition.
 It is challenging but interesting! -->
 </p>